c4dhi/CyMe_V1/README.md

 With the project installed, you can run your project either in the Simulator or on a real device utilizing Xcode.
 Find more information [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device).

 #### Without the installation of the project:
 You can **test the app without installing the code** by using the public TestFlight link.
-It is possible to run the app directly on on your device by accessing this [link](https://testflight.apple.com/join/tbgXeJFm).
+It is possible to run the app directly on your device by accessing this [link](https://testflight.apple.com/join/tbgXeJFm).

 The link is active until the 10th of December.
 Please reach out to the development team for an active link after this date.

-Make sure to have the TestFlight App installed on your iOS Device and then open the link above.
+Make sure to have the TestFlight App installed on your iOS Device, and then open the link above.

 ### Simulated Period Starts
-To see the full functionality of the app, it is necessary that CyMe has acess to 2-3 period start dates.
+To see the full functionality of the app, it is necessary that CyMe has access to 2-3 period start dates.
 You can mock some period start dates by following these steps:

-1. In your Apple Health app navigate to the rubric 'Menstruation' (Notice this is different form the rubric 'Cycle Tracking').
+1. In your Apple Health app, navigate to the rubric 'Menstruation' (Notice this is different from the rubric 'Cycle Tracking').
 You can use the search functionality in the 'Browse' tab.
-2. Tap 'Add Data' on the top right corner.
+2. Tap 'Add Data' in the top right corner.
-3. Specify (mocked) Flow intensity and startdate.
-Make sure 'Start of Cycle' is set to 'yes', then add the datapoint.
+3. Specify the (mocked) start date and flow intensity.
+Make sure 'Start of Cycle' is set to 'yes', then add the data point.
-4. Repeat steps 2 and 3 for a total of 2-3 datapoints.
-Make sure the startdates you simulate lie a few days apart.
+4. Repeat steps 2 and 3 for a total of 2-3 data points.
+Make sure the start dates you simulate lie a few days apart.
 5. In 'CyMe settings' make sure you have 'Menstruation date' - 'Sync with Apple Health' enabled.